 Formed in 1967, Greater Jamaica Development Corporation is one of the nation’s first community development corporations.
 Under the stewardship of Carlisle Towery for more than 40 years, GJDC has been in the forefront of encouraging private and public investment in a way which enhances the quality of life for the people who live and work in Jamaica, Queens.
 For many years, that struggle focused on encouraging private businesses to remain and revitalize what had once been a flourishing commercial hub.

 As a result of the vision, advocacy of GJDC and infusion of significant capital, Jamaica has turned a corner.
 With several large scale development projects in various stages of commencement and solidly entrenched community anchors such as York College, AirTrain and Jamaica Performing Arts Centers (all of which resulted partly or fully from our advocacy), our task is now managing this revitalization and making sure that the community continues to attract responsible development.
 With new President and CEO Hope Knight, we are certain that our community-building mission will continue to thrive.

-GJDC is supported by corporate and foundation grants, by government contracts and by income earned from its project operations.
-It has an overall annual operating budget of $12 million and a staff of 30 professionals.
-It owns and operates several commercial projects including small office facilities, a food market, and a public parking system of facilities serving the downtown.
-Its activities include planning and predevelopment work, development projects with private developers through a special entity, a real property holding company, a small business loan fund, administration of government programs in industrial retention and commercial revitalization, and a host of programs and undertakings designed to improve the quality of life, general marketing and perception of Downtown Jamaica.
+GJDC is supported through corporate and foundation grants, government contracts and income earned from its project operations.
+It has an overall annual operating budget over 10 million dollars and a staff of 70.
+It owns and operates several commercial projects including small office facilities, a food market, and a public parking system of garages and lots serving the downtown.
+Our activities include project design, pre-development planning with private developers through a special entity, administration of a small business loan fund, administration of government programs in industrial retention and commercial revitalization, and a host of programs and undertakings designed to improve the quality of life, general marketing and perception of Downtown Jamaica.